Sdaas/hello-karate/README.md

 ### Karate Starter

-This is a GSG for Karate.
-Two parts
+This Getting Started Guide demonstrates how to setup a SpringBoot based service and test it using Karate

 1. A SpringBoot based Rest service that acts as the system under test
 2. Karate DSL scripts to test this